 Fast-track incorporates a submission and review process in which both Phase I and Phase II grant applications are submitted and reviewed together as one application.
 Because both phases undergo review at the same time, the NIH Fast-track mechanism can reduce or eliminate the funding gap between phases.

-- What is a Direct Phase II FOA?
+What is a SBIR Direct Phase II award?

-As part of the SBIR and STTR Reauthorization of 2011, NIH issued a pilot SBIR Direct to Phase II solicitation, which permits small businesses to receive a Phase II award even if they have not previously received a Phase I award for the research/research and development of their technology.
-In order to be eligible for the Pilot SBIR Direct Phase II award, the small business must have performed the Phase I stage-type of research through other funding sources.
+As part of the SBIR and STTR Reauthorization of 2011, NIH may ‘issue a Phase II award to a small business concern that did not receive a Phase I award for that research/research & development'.
+This 'phase flexibility' is called a ‘Direct-to-Phase II’ SBIR award.
+This permits small businesses to receive a Phase II award even if they have not previously received a Phase I award for the research/research and development of their technology.
+In order to be eligible for the SBIR Direct Phase II award, the small business must have performed the Phase I stage-type of research through other funding sources.

-The Direct-to-Phase II authority is not available to the STTR program and not available for the CDC, FDA, and ACF SBIR programs.
-Only the NIH Institutes and Centers listed in Components of Participating Organizations within the solicitation will accept Direct-to-Phase II SBIR submissions.
+The Direct-to-Phase II authority is not available to the STTR program and not available for the CDC, FDA, and ACL SBIR programs.

 Applicants are strongly advised to discuss this option with their Program Officer well in advance of any due date.